dappnode/staker-package-scripts/README.md

-Fix any grammar issue and improve this readme

 # Staker package scripts

 This repo contains some utility functions in shell script to help with the correct usage and configuration of any execution or conesnsus dappnode staker package